timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 20-BENEFITS FOR HOMELESS VETERANS/SUBCHAPTER III-TRAINING AND OUTREACH.md

 * (4) In developing the program, the Secretaries shall consult with officials of the Bureau of Prisons, officials of penal institutions of States and political subdivisions of States, and such other officials as the Secretaries determine appropriate.

-* (d) DURATION.—The authority of the Secretaries to enter into a contract to provide referral and counseling services under the demonstration program shall cease on September 30, 2020.

-* (e) DEFINITION.—In this section, the term "eligible veteran" means a veteran who—
+* (d) DEFINITION.—In this section, the term "eligible veteran" means a veteran who—

   * (1) is a resident of a penal institution or an institution that provides long-term care for mental illness; and